melisgl/journal/README.md

   to be taken.

-- Or we may decide to keep the bare minimum of the replay journal around, and discard everything except for `EXTERNAL-EVENT`s.
+- Or we may decide to keep the bare minimum of the replay journal around and discard everything except for `EXTERNAL-EVENT`s.
 This option is equivalent to

         (let ((*force-insertable* t))